killerducky/killerducky.github.io/shogi/study_plan.md

         * This takes a few steps on Lishogi, you have to create a study and invite your opponent
     * Think of 2 or 3 points in the game where you wonder if you made the right choice
     * Check with the computer on those points
-    * Also check a few of the computer suggestions for other points
+    * Also check the computer suggestions for a few other points
         * For the opening and middle game, focus on 2 or 3 of the places where the graph changed the most
         * For the endgame, focus on a few of the shorter checkmates that you missed
 * Solve problems
     * It's hard to find good collections of beginner problems for free on the internet, most of them are too difficult.
 I hope Lishogi gets Puzzles working soon.
-    * Meanwhile, here are a few interstings ones.
+    * Meanwhile, here are a few interesting ones.
     * [Tsume or Hisshi](https://lishogi.org/study/AauH6dBj) (Hisshi = Brinkmate)
-        * These are practical examples
+        * Great practical examples, starts easy but quickly gets tricky
     * Survival mode at [Playshogi](http://playshogi.com)
         * These start at mate in 3, but they are hard
     * [karakoro 1](https://lishogi.org/study/Ke2kN7y8) [karakoro 2](https://lishogi.org/study/TAwMYdcw) [karakoro 3](https://lishogi.org/study/Fookcq1d)